browkn/drobml/README.md

 ![Green Tree](https://user-images.githubusercontent.com/5244413/138540293-3da66d8b-f783-4aa1-9600-578c35f4d604.png)

-I will reproduce the same charts with a different tweet topic.
+I will reproduce the same charts with a different tweet topic and track the model scores.